arup-group/arc-components/DEV_README.md

 ## 1. WebComponents

-ARC is built using [LIT](https://lit.dev/) web components and are built on top of the Web Components standards.
+ARC is built using [LIT](https://lit.dev/) web components and is built on top of the Web Components standards.
 Every component is a native web component, with the power of interoperability.
 Web components work anywhere you use HTML, with any framework, or none at all.
 This makes using ARC ideal for building shareable components, or maintainable, future-ready sites and apps.